 In lieu of flowers or gifts, memorial donations may be made to: Veritas Ministries International (PO Box 2327, Castro Valley, CA 94546), Bible Study Fellowship (19001 Huebner Rd., San Antonio, TX 78258), or Christ Church (PO Box 1077, Pleasanton, CA 94566).
 Please send notes and remembrances to: Gaye Evans, c/o Dr. Robert W. Evans (22560 Canyon Terrace Dr., Castro Valley, CA 94552).

-To send flowers to Gaye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gaye Ellen Evans, please visit our floral store.